paolosalvatori/front-door-apim/README.md

 ![Live Metrics Stream](https://raw.githubusercontent.com/paolosalvatori/front-door-apim/master/images/livemetricsstream.png)

 When the test is finished, you can also run Kusto queries in Application Insights and Log Analytics to get more insights in the actual performance results.
-For example, the following Kusto query in Application Insights
+For example, the following Kusto query in Application Insights renders a timechart of the requests processed by API Management in the last 20 minutes.

 ```kusto
 requests